 To help be as inclusive as possible, I’ll use the example of someone who is able to commit to $100 per month for investing.
-The guidance below can apply for any size portfolio but as you get into the tens of thousands there may be better ways to allocate your funds across sectors and products to optimise return and minimise fees.
+The guidance below can apply for any size portfolio, but as you get into the tens of thousands, there may be better ways to allocate your funds across sectors and products to optimise return and minimise fees.
 Until then, let’s stick with this example.

 Shares and managed funds

 Many fund managers have a minimum investment of between $5,000 and $250,000 for retail investors, making them out of reach for smaller investors.
 Online stockbrokers typically charge anywhere between $10 and $20 for a $100 trade, which even at the low end means that for each $100 trade you’d actually only be getting $90 worth of stock.
-Besides that, the minimum parcel of shares you can buy in a company initially is $500, so trying to buy into the stock market with less than that wouldn’t work anyway.
+Besides that, the minimum parcel of shares you can buy in a company initially is typically $500, so trying to buy into the stock market with less than that wouldn’t work anyway.

-Side note: In case you decide to buy a $500 parcel of shares on the ASX, be aware that if the value of those shares drop below $500 your shares are considered an ‘unmarketable parcel’ and the company you’ve invested in may be able to sell on market or buy those shares at the lower price, essentially cashing you out of your shares and solidifying the loss.
+Side note: In case you decide to buy a $500 parcel of shares on the ASX, be aware that if the value of those shares drop below $500, your shares are considered an ‘unmarketable parcel’ and the company you’ve invested in may be able to sell on market or buy those shares at the lower price, essentially cashing you out of your shares and solidifying the loss.

-Don’t get me wrong, this isn’t a shot at fund managers and stock brokers, you’d probably do the same if you were running their businesses, it just means that we’ll need to look a little harder to find a way into investing.
+Don’t get me wrong, this isn’t a shot at fund managers and stock brokers, you’d probably do the same if you were running their businesses – it just means that we’ll need to look a little harder to find a way into investing.

 How much do I need?

-The lowest fund buy-in with regular savings that I could find was Colonial First State at $1,000 but if you are willing to save a little more, there are a few that start at $1,500.
+The lowest fund buy-in with regular savings that I could find was Colonial First State at $1,000, but if you are willing to save a little more, there are a few that start at $1,500.
 While many funds are vague on the details, to be safe from being sold out from the fund you should plan to make your monthly contributions until you exceed the standard minimum buy-in (i.e $5,000).

-Let’s park the choice of fund for a bit and just focus on how to get to $1000.
+Let’s park the choice of fund for a bit and just focus on how to get to $1,000.

-Obviously, it’s 10 months’ worth of saving at $100 per month.
-You can do this in an everyday bank account, but in the interest of being a return-hungry investor, I’m going to suggest you at least consider getting a little investment return on your savings while you build them up.
+Obviously, it’s 10 months worth of saving at $100 per month.
+You can do this in an everyday bank account, but in the ‘interest’of being a return-hungry investor, I’m going to suggest you at least consider getting a little investment return on your savings while you build them up.
 Two main options for this are micro investing and using a bonus saver account.

 Micro Investing vs Bonus Saving Account

-How do I choose a fund?
+Got to $1,000!
+Now, how do I choose a fund?

-Given we’re talking about your first and (at this stage) only market investment, it’s probably worth considering a multi-sector fund that reflects your risk profile.
+Given we’re talking about your first and (at this stage) only market investment, it may be worth considering a multi-sector fund that reflects your risk profile.
 “Multi-sector” simply refers to a managed fund that invests across a number of asset classes such as equities (domestic and international), commercial property, bonds and so on.
 These funds tend to come with reference to an investor’s risk profile from cash/conservative through to aggressive growth.
-Generally, low risk equates to low returns and vice versa therefore, you should consider where along that spectrum this investment sits.
+Generally, low risk equates to low returns and vice versa therefore – but that’s not necessarily a guarantee.
+You should consider where along that spectrum your investment sits.